 - Flour: Do not replace the cake flour with all-purpose flour.
 Your cake will be dense, solid, and heavy.
 In a pinch, you can use this homemade cake flour substitute which is a careful ratio of all-purpose flour and cornstarch.

 - Milk: This recipe has been tested with equal parts coconut milk and buttermilk.
-If you can’t get ahold of coconut milk, you can use 1 cup of buttermilk instead.
-For a DIY version of buttermilk, add 2 teaspoons of fresh lemon juice or white vinegar to a large liquid measuring cup.
-Then add enough regular room temperature milk (whole, skim, 1%, 2%) to make 1/2 cup total.
-Stir and let sit for 5 minutes.
-This soured milk can be used in the recipe.
+I recommend using full fat canned coconut milk, the kind you use for cooking.
+If you can’t get your hands on canned coconut milk, you can use 1 cup of buttermilk instead.
+You can make your own DIY version of buttermilk if needed.
+Add 2 teaspoons of white vinegar or lemon juice to a liquid measuring cup.
+Then add enough whole milk to the same measuring cup until it reaches 1 cup.
+(In a pinch, lower fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
+Stir it around and let sit for 5 minutes.
+The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

 - More Lemon Flavor: To increase the lemon flavor, feel free to add the zest of 1 lemon to the coconut cake batter.
 Keep in mind that this will take away from the cake’s coconut flavor.
 Also optional for more lemon flavor: beat zest from 1 lemon into the cream cheese frosting.